 Even with all this security I still recommend erasing the iPhone data as it is best to be cautious when it comes to personal information.

 Use Remote Wipe to remote erase iPhone, iPod, or iPad data

-- iCloud set up and enabled on your iPhone, iPad or iPod Touch
+- iCloud is set up and enabled on your missing iPhone, iPad, or iPod Touch.

 - Using a web browser go to www.iCloud.com

-- Click on the ‘Find My iPhone’ App.
+1. Click on the ‘Find My’ app icon

-2. Confirm you want to delete all of the data on the iPhone, iPod or iPad by tapping the “Erase All Data” button.
+5. You will be asked to confirm that you want to erase your iPhone.
+Tap the Continue button to wipe the data.
 Once you do this all of the data will be deleted completely.
 Forever.
-So make sure this what you really want to do
+So make sure this what you really want to do.

 In some circumstances you may wish to delete the data so you can restore it.
 For example if you have forgotten the passcode and you don’t have access to a computer with iTunes you could remote wipe, then restore the data to remove the passcode.